Reduce bounce rate with website A/B testing via Google Optimize: Test these elements to reduce bounces

 Conclusion: Initial website elements are crucial for bounce rates

-As you may have already noticed, the three test strategies mentioned are only based on the start of a target page, i.e. on the start screen that website visitors see without scrolling down.
-It is initial elements that decide whether to stay or jump, which is why these are also the central parameters that we have to test in order to reduce jumps and thus get more users to interact with our content.
+As you may have already noticed, the three test strategies for bounce rate reduction mentioned are based on the start of a landing page, i.e. on the start screen that the website visitor sees.
+It is initial elements that decide whether to stay or bounce, which is why these are also the central parameters that we have to test in order to reduce bounces and thus get more users to interact with our content.

 You might also be interested in: